DanielCouturier/asm-battleship/README.md

 This project was originally submitted as a final project for CSE 3120 (Computer Architecture and Assembly) (2024).
 All submissions participated in a peer-evaluated competition.
 This project placed 5th out of 15.

-Written in MASM, compiled with Visual Studio 2015 (v140), Windows SDK 8.1 Dependent Library: [Irvine32](https://www.asmirvine.com/gettingStartedVS2015/)
+Written in MASM, compiled with Visual Studio 2015 (v140), Targeted for Windows SDK 8.1 Dependent Library: [Irvine32](https://www.asmirvine.com/gettingStartedVS2015/)

 ![image](https://github.com/user-attachments/assets/a25c398a-9479-4186-b254-e8d7fb17ae29)